foxglove plant

 Sugar Plum (Digitalis purpurea)

 This variety has plum petals, hence its given name.
 They will go amazingly well with other types of foxgloves, as they will all complement one another.
-They will bloom throughout spring and summer.
+They will bloom throughout late spring and early summer.

 Yellow Spear